ANSH127/ChatApp/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file in the frontend folder
+To run this project, you will need to add the following environment variables to your .env file

 `REACT_APP_SUPABASE_URL`